CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaqv54-cluster-intermed/run-cmaq-benchmark-pcluster_v54.md

 `chmod 755 indexer.csh`

-### The entire annual dataset is available, so the indexer.csh will convert all nc4 files to nc3 files, when we only need 2 days of data to be converted.
+### The entire annual dataset is available, and we don't want to convert all nc4 files to nc3 files, when we only need 2 days of data to be converted.
+Use the following commands:

 `find . -name '*20171222.nc4' -exec ./indexer.csh {} \;`

 `find . -name '*20171223.nc4' -exec ./indexer.csh {} \;`

-### Problem with this method is that the entire annual dataset is available, so the indexer.csh will convert all nc4 files to nc3 files, when we only need 2 days of data to be converted.

 ### Create the output directory`